maurya-anand/methylpredict/README.md

 # MethylPredict

+> [!WARNING]
+>
+> This pipeline is under active development.
+It is not ready for production use.

 A Nextflow pipeline for predicting DNA methylation from Oxford Nanopore Technologies (ONT) sequencing data **without requiring native methylation calls**.
 MethylPredict integrates variant calling with PEPPER-Margin-DeepVariant and methylation prediction using [NanoFreeLunch.jl](https://gitee.com/zhixingfeng/NanoFreeLunch.jl) to get sample-specific methylation predictions from standard ONT basecalled data.

 > [!NOTE]